 Equipment – Members of the BFC are expected to provide their own equipment, and all members fence using their own equipment.
 Note that we have an innovative instruction program in which beginning fencers pay for their own equipment used in their lessons that they get to keep as of the first class.
 Due to club pricing available, this allows the BFC to offer beginner lessons (which includes beginner equipment) at a price that is not much more than “regular” lessons with rented equipment.

-BFC Leadership – Includes Brian Smith, Rebecca Tulloch, Bob Hodill and Sidney Tiemann – all of whom provide guidance to our new members.
+BFC Leadership – Includes Brian Smith, Rebecca Tulloch, Bob Hodill, and Mark Weindling – all of whom provide guidance to our new members.

 Members – While most BFC Members are relatively new to fencing, we have fencers of all skill levels who regularly attend our sessions – from former college fencing coaches to rank beginners.